kitschpatrol/ofxPango/readme.md

 ##Note

 The [Cinder-Pango block](https://github.com/kitschpatrol/Cinder-Pango) has a much more friendly / abstracted API.
-It would be easy to back-port into OF.
+It would be easy to back-port into this OF addon.

 ##This Fork
 Kitschpatrol's fork adds openFrameworks 9.0 and 64-bit support for Mac and Windows.